sageexplorer/serverless-with-terraform/README.md

 To create:

-Main.tf has the configuration for terraform.
+main.tf has the configuration for terraform.

 ```terraform init```